equinor/eit-web-ar/documentation.md

 Seems to be related to RAM usage (although not 100% sure).

 Quickfix to make it less irritating might be to force reload of the page when this error occurs.

+Todo:
+* find out exactly why the error occurs.
+* if due to RAM usage: how to use less RAM?